chrisbrickey/mcp-server-1/README.md

 5. During conversations, Claude can automatically call these tools when relevant
 6. The server executes the requested tool and returns results to Claude
 7. Claude incorporates the results into its response to you

-## Development Approach

-This project uses **PEP 723 inline dependency declarations** instead of a traditional project structure with `pyproject.toml` and lock files.
-This choice makes the server completely self-contained in a single file, which is ideal for:
-- Learning and experimentation
-- Easy sharing and portability
-- Simple projects that don't need complex dependency management

-For larger production projects, a traditional structure with `pyproject.toml`, lock files, and package structure would be more appropriate.